-2014 Total Direct Compensation
+2016 Total Direct Compensation

-The following table sets forth the elements of total direct compensation for our named executive officers (NEOs) in fiscal 2014 and the objectives and key features of each element.
+The following table sets forth the elements of total direct compensation for our named executive officers (NEOs) in fiscal 2016 and the objectives and key features of each element.

-Compensation Type Pay Element Objectives and Key Features Salary Objectives and key readiles Objectives The Committee sets salaries to reflect job responsibilities and to provide competitive fixed pay to balance performance-based risks.
+pensatio Туре Pay Element Objectives and Key Features Q Salary Objectives The Committee sets salaries to reflect job responsibilities and to provide competitive fixed pay to balance performance-based risks.
 FIXED Key Features Minimum salaries set in employment agreement Compensation Committee discretion to adjust annually based on changes in experience, nature and responsibility of the position, competitive considerations, CEO recommendation (except his own salary) Cash Compensation Performance- based Bonus Objectives The Committee structures the bonus program to incentivize performance at the high end of ranges for financial performance measures that it establishes each year to drive meaningful growth over the prior year.
-The Committee believes that incentivizing performance in this fashion will lead to long-term, sustainable gains in shareholder value. " Cash Key Features Target bonus for each NEO set by Committee early in the fiscal year in light of employment agreement provisions, competitive considerations, CEO recommendation (except his own target), other factors Committee deems appropriate Payout on 70% of target determined by performance against financial performance ranges established early in the fiscal year Payout on 30% of target determined by Committee's assessment of individual performance based on other performance objectives established early in the fiscal year and based on CEO recommendation (except his own payout) VARIABLE Equity Compensation Equity Awards Generally Objectives The Committee structures equity awards to directly reward long-term gains in shareholder value.
+The Committee believes that incentivizing performance in this fashion will lead to long-term, sustainable gains in shareholder value.
+VARIABLE Cash C Key Features Target bonus for each NEO set by Committee early in the fiscal year in light of employment agreement provisions, competitive considerations, CEO recommendation (except his own target), other factors Committee deems appropriate; bonus opportunity normally limited to 200% of target bonus Payout on 70% of target determined by performance against financial performance ranges established early in the fiscal year Payout on 30% of target determined by Committee's assessment of individual performance based both on other performance objectives established early in the fiscal year and on CEO recommendation (except his own payout) In addition, Mr. Iger has an opportunity to earn a performance-based retention award in fiscal 2018 to the extent the Company's cumulative adjusted operating income for the five years ending September 28, 2018 exceeds \$76.01 billion Equity Compensation Equity Awards Generally Objectives The Committee structures equity awards to directly reward long-term gains in shareholder value.
 Equity awards carry vesting terms that extend up to four years and include restricted stock units whose value depends on company performance relative to the performance of the S&P 500.
 These awards provide incentives to create and sustain long-term growth in shareholder value.
-Key Features Combined value of options, performance units and time-based units determined by Committee in light of employment agreement provisions, competitive market conditions, evaluation of executive's performance and CEO recommendation (except for his own award) Allocation of awards for CEO (based on grant date award value): 50% performance-based restricted stock units 50% stock options Allocation of awards for other NEOs (based on grant date award value): 30% performance-based restricted stock units 30% time-vesting restricted stock units
+Key Features Combined value of options, performance units and time-based units determined by Committee in light of employment agreement provisions, competitive market conditions, evaluation of executive's performance and CEO recommendation (except for his own award) Allocation of awards for CEO and COO (based on award value): 50% performance-based restricted stock units 30% performance-based restricted stock units 30% time-vesting restricted stock units 40% stock options

-Com Type pensatio n Pay Element Objectives and Key Features Туре Stock Option Awards Key Features Exercise price equal to average of the high and low trading prices on day of award Option re-pricing without shareholder approval is prohibited 10-year term Vest 25% per year VARIABLE Equity Compensation Performance- Based Restricted Stock Units Key Features Performance-based units reward executives only if specified financial performance measures are met Subject to performance tests, units vest three years after grant date Half of award vests based on Total Shareholder Return relative to S&P 500; half of award vests based on Earnings Per Share relative to S&P 500 No units tied to a performance measure vest if performance on that measure is below the 25th percentile 50% of target units tied to a performance measure vest if performance on that measure is equal to 25th percentile, increasing to a maximum of 150% of target units vesting if performance on that measure is at the 75th percentile or higher All units awarded to executive officers are subject to Section 162(m) test Time-Based Restricted Stock Units Key Features 25% vest each year following grant date All units awarded to executive officers are subject to Section 162(m) test
+Com Type pensatio n Pay Element Objectives and Key Features uo Stock Option Awards Key Features Exercise price equal to average of the high and low trading prices on day of award Option re-pricing without shareholder approval is prohibited 10-year term Vest 25% per year VARIABLE Equity Compensation Performance- Based Restricted Stock Units Key Features Performance-based units reward executives only if specified financial performance measures are met Subject to performance tests, units vest three years after grant date Half of award vests based on Total Shareholder Return relative to S&P 500 and half of award vests based on Earnings Per Share relative to S&P 500, each as described on page 39 All units awarded to executive officers are subject to Section 162(m) test Time-Based Restricted Stock Units Key Features25% vest each year following grant dateAll units awarded to executive officers are subject to Section 162(m) test